 NFU grew from 10 members to 250,000 within three years.
 As a result, NFU soon divided its strength into state and regional-based organizations in order to keep the membership strong.

-The Kansas Farmers Educational and Cooperative Union, founded in 1907, has made significant and varied contributions to agriculture and family farming in our state.
+The Farmers Educational and Cooperative Union of America - Kansas Division, founded in 1907, has made significant and varied contributions to agriculture and family farming in our state.

 Milestones in KFU History

 1907: KFU chartered

 1908: 1st female president of a Farmers Union local in the nation elected–Kansas’ own Miss Amanda Bates of Pleasant Valley Union, near Stockton

 1916: President Woodrow Wilson addresses KFU state convention in Topeka

 2007: KFU’s centennial celebrated